Registered Agent Specifically for the State of Illinois

-The Secretary of State gives you two options for calculating your franchise tax on your annual report.
+Franchise Tax can be calulated two ways.
+The Secretary of State gives you two individual options for calculating your franchise tax on your annual report.
 The least painful of the computations is to elect to pay franchise tax on the entire amount of paid-in capital.
 This gives most incorporators the incentive to keep the paid-in capital (or par value per share) relatively low.

 Easy – recommended for those with a low paid in capital

-The other choice for calculating your franchise tax is on the basis of the amount represented in this state of its paid-in capital on the last day of the third month preceding the anniversary month.
+Franchise tax calucated by this method is based on the amount represented in this State of its paid-in capital on the last day of the third month preceding the anniversary month.
 The amount represented would be that portion of its paid-in capital that the sum of the value of its property located in this state (b-below) and the gross amount of business transacted by it or from businesses in this state (d-below), divided by the sum of the value of all of its property wherever located (a-below) and the gross amount of its business where ever transacted (c-below).
 There are exceptions of course and it is recommended to review the corporate statutes to verify which calculation you should follow.